jonnyjackson26/bom-editions/README.md

-on edge when scrolling up at the top of the page on a chapter page the topbar scrolls down which looks bad.
+on edge broswer when scrolling up at the top of the page on a chapter page the topbar scrolls down which looks bad.

 on mobile if the sidebar is open and its at the bottom and i scroll down on it, it closes the sidebar.